Updated: October 21, 2021

 Police Departments will never be required to have a policy on the purchase and use of surveillance equipment unless there is public outcry for them to do so.
 So, let’s get organized and systematic about generating as much pubic outcry as we can. :-)

 - To provide a template for making requests for public records, and to use these templates with the Muckrock website to automate the process for filing multiple public records requests.

-- To provide a template for demand that your city government implement a policy regarding how surveillance equipment is planning to be used, and for establishing yearly reports explaining the year’s past use of surveillance equipment.
+- To provide a template for demanding that your city government implement a policy regarding how surveillance equipment is planning to be used, and for establishing yearly reports explaining the year’s past use of surveillance equipment.